Skip to Content

 Crowded open air mall at Fremont Street Experience in downtown Las Vegas

-The main drag is a walk through a narrow tunnel-like pedestrian only street lined with bars, restaurants, stages, casinos, hotels, museums, arcades and attractions.
-It’s open air but there’s a digital roof featuring light shows and music.
+The Fremont Street Experience in Downtown Las Vegas is a whole different side of the city that goes under the radar.
+The main drag is a narrow tunnel-like pedestrian street lined with bars, restaurants, stages, casinos, hotels, museums, arcades and attractions.
+It’s open air but there’s a digital roof above featuring light shows and music.

 Stadium Swim in Circa Hotel from a hotel room high up